BobanL/family-health-tracking-backend/README.md

 # family-health-tracking-backend
-This goes along with the front end project https://github.com/BobanL/family-health-tracking
+This is the backend to this [project](https://github.com/BobanL/family-health-tracking)

-To start:
+# Getting started
 npm run build

 npm run start